vinodtel/entservices-devicesettings/HDMIIN_AIDL_ARCHITECTURE.md

 ## Overview

-The HdmiIn AIDL HAL architecture provides a factory pattern-based solution for supporting both legacy RDKV HAL and modern AIDL HAL implementations for HDMI Input device control.
+The new architecture provides a factory pattern-based solution for supporting both legacy RDKV HAL and modern AIDL HAL implementations for HDMI Input component.
 The design ensures transparent selection and seamless operation regardless of the underlying HAL backend.

 ### Key Design Principles

 - **Factory Pattern**: Automatic HAL implementation detection and selection
 - **Interface Abstraction**: Common `IPlatform` interface for all implementations
 - **Backward Compatibility**: Existing code works unchanged
-- **Extensibility**: Easy to add new HAL implementations
 - **Separation of Concerns**: Each implementation isolated in its own module

 ---